SystemsApproach/private5g/intro.rst

 requirements for this architecture are ambitious, and can be illustrated by three classes of capabilities:

-- To support *Massive Internet-of-Things*, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits-per-second), and ultra-high density (1 million nodes per square kilometer).
+- To support *Massive Internet of Things*, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits per second), and ultra-high density (1 million nodes per square kilometer).

 - To support *Mission-Critical Control*, potentially including